rgwch/no-bling-blog/readme.md

    basedir=../data
    jwt_secret=choose something else
    ```
-   (Stay with these defaults for you first tests.
-For other possible entries, see server/env.sample)
+   Stay with these defaults for you first tests.
+For other possible entries, see server/env.sample
+   Of course, you can as well set the respective environment variables any other way as well.

 1.  `./run.sh` will bring up the management interface:
     ```